 6. Application of Division

-[(1) repealed]
+[(1) deleted]

 (2) Subject to section 5 and any proclamation under subsection (3), this Division applies to and in relation to every watercourse or wetland that is for the time being situated within the boundaries of a district but not otherwise.